Healthy Homes Assessment Mount Cook

 Home Assessments Mount Cook for Rental Properties

-There are many things you should look for in a home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous concerns to look over in an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+Some examples include:

-The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us today and book your rental properties home assessment.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling can be extremely costly for property owners and landlords.
+For expert assistance, get in touch today to book your rental properties house evaluation.

 home assessments for rental properties